 - Visit our online shop to browse quality Mediterranean ingredients including extra virgin olive oils and spices

-*This post first appeared on The Mediterranean Dish in 2015 and has been recently updated with new information and media for readers' benefit.
-Enjoy!
+*This postand recipe first appeared on The Mediterranean Dish in 2015.
+The recipe has been modified and updated with new information and media for readers' benefit.